ChrisWhealy/wasm_sha256/docs/40-start-fn.md

    3. Perform (or continue performing) the SHA256 hash calculation on the current set of message blocks
    4. Keep reading the file until `&NREAD_PTR` says we've just read zero bytes
 5. Close the file
-6. Convert the 8 working hash values to ASCII
-7. Concatenate these values together and print them to `stdout` as the final result
+6. Convert the 8 working hash values to ASCII, concatenate them together and write them to `stdout` as the final result